John-Sakkas/CasualMobileGame/README.md

 # CasualMobileGame
-This project is currenlty in development thats why is in private repo.
+This project is currenlty in development.
 If you have a question feel free to ask me.

 ## 🚀 About Me